jkorb/logicalmethods.ai/content/exercises/logic-and-ai/index.md

 ## b.)
 Validity {.homework}

-Give a definition of deductive andFor example, MYCIN, an early expert system, helped identify bacterial infections and recommend antibiotics.
-Financial Services: In finance, expert systems are used for credit scoring, fraud detection, and investment advice.
-They analyze financial data and patterns to make informed decisions.26 Aug 2024 inductive inference.
+Give a definition of deductive and inductive inference.
 Include examples and non-examples with explanations.

 # Indicators { .solved }